aLostBuoy/the-lost-buoys/README.md

 # the-lost-buoys
 A website featuring my swimming group.
-I created this as project for the Zero to Mastery html course.
+I created this as a project for the Zero to Mastery html course.